Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "What hit us?!" he demanded.
 It hadn’t been weapons fire, whatever it was, but the odds against hitting anything that *wasn’t* targeted at them were unbelievable.

 "Uh…nothing.
-We’re…we’ve just…" Jordan cleared their throat and swiped at the helm controls with a bewildered frown. “…Stopped.”
+We’re…we’ve just…" Jordan cleared their throat and swiped at the helm controls with a bewildered frown. "…Stopped."

 "That’s impossible," Webber commented, unnecessarily.
 Dog gave the helm a glance and scratched the back of his head.

 "Ain’t impossible, brother.
 We’ve done exactly that…Total relative stop."

-"Okay…" Catherine Price, their navigator spoke up. *“How* is that possible?”
+"Okay…" Catherine Price, their navigator spoke up. *"How* is that possible?"

 "Beats the fuck outta me," Dog grunted.
 He hit the shipwide intercom.
-“All hands, this is Dog.
+"All hands, this is Dog.
 Somethin’ screwy’s goin’ on here.
 Everyone report to stations.
-Security, we’re goin’ to code amber.”
+Security, we’re goin’ to code amber."

 Code amber meant a lot of things, but for the security detail it meant *‘Stuff the VIP in an escape pod and be ready to hit the button on a hair trigger.’*

 "…Tractor beam?
 Forcefield?"
 Webber asked.

 "Nah.
 If we hit a field ol’ *Mossy* woulda crumpled up like a tinfoil hat" Dog told him.
-“Helm, full astern.”
+"Helm, full astern."

 Jordan swiped down on the thrust slider, and the instruments certainly *said* the kinetic thrusters were pouring everything they had into reverse.
 As far as navigation was concerned, however, they didn’t so much as twitch.

 "No activity on local comms, Dog," Webber piped up, sounding grim and looking pale.
-“Not even traffic control.”
+"Not even traffic control."

 Dog grimaced and shot a suspicious glare at the Corti homeworld below them. "…I got a real bad feel - -" he began.

 The planet vanished.
 The stars changed.
 Webber actually *yelped* and Price blinked at her instruments for a second before swiping her hands across them, desperately trying to figure out where a whole solar system had gone.

 "…ling…" Dog finished, with infinitely more cool in his voice than in his hammering heart.
-“What th’—where the fuck are we?”
+"What th’—where the fuck are we?"

 "…We’re…two hundred light years from Origin," Price declared after a moment.
-“Widdershins by topside, two degrees.
-Facing away from it.”
+"Widdershins by topside, two degrees.
+Facing away from it."

 Dog got on the intercom again. "…Adele, somethin’ *really* fuckin’ weird just happened.
 You better come down here."